Turkey Hunting Season

 - Fall Turkey Season daily shooting hours are one half hour before sunrise to one half hour after sunset.

-- Fall turkey hunters may only use rifles (including air rifles), handguns, shotguns (loaded with #4 shot or smaller or a solid, single projectile), crossbows, or vertical bows.
+- Fall turkey hunters may only use rifles, handguns, shotguns (loaded with #4 shot or smaller or a solid, single projectile), crossbows, vertical bows, or air guns that shoot bullets, arrows, or bolts.

 - It is illegal to hunt turkeys with the aid of bait or to place bait for turkeys during any turkey season.
 However, during the fall season, it is not considered to be hunting with the aid of bait if a hunter and any turkey that a hunter shoots at are at least 150 yards from any bait legally placed for other species (e.g. corn placed to attract deer).